asmuth/clip/manual/architecture.md

 ### Difference to CSS

-Most readers will know CSS so it might be useful to point out the similarities and differences between PlotFX and HTML/CSS, since both lay out elements as a nested tree of boxes and have very similar syntax.
+Most readers will know CSS so it might be useful to point out the similarities and differences between fviz and HTML/CSS, since both lay out elements as a nested tree of boxes and have very similar syntax.

 However, that is pretty much where the similarities end.
 Since CSS is (also) intended